MichaelCurrin/github-reporting-py/docs/usage.md

 ## Run a report

-Run the [query script](ghql/query.py) which will execute a given file containing a valid Github GraphQL query.
+Run the [query script](/ghgql/query.py) which will execute a given file containing a valid Github GraphQL query.
+See available input queries in the [queries](/ghgql/queries) directory.

 ### Static